For He rescued us from the domain of darkness and transferred us to the kingdom of His beloved Son. – Colossians 1:13

 Colossians 1:13 For He rescued us from the domain of darkness and transferred us to the kingdom of His beloved Son.

 The term translated darkness is skotos in Greek.
 Simply speaking, darkness is the absence of light.
-But darkness also a realm of existence dominated by evil, sinfulness, and ignorance of the Father and His ways.
+But darkness also a realm of existence dominated by evil, sinfulness, and ignorance of God and His ways.
 Darkness is the enemy’s territory.
 The Father has granted the devil and his demons limited authority over darkness.

 Ah but the enemy of our souls has the same weakness as Toruk, he does not look up.
 He is oblivious of what might be above him.
-He is totally unaware and unsuspecting of Who is coming from heaven to end his reign and dominion over him the earth.
+He is totally unaware and unsuspecting of Who is coming from heaven to end his reign and dominion over the earth.
 One day he will cease to be the apex predator of our spirits and souls.

 Matthew 24:30 Then will appear in heaven the sign of the Son of Man, and then all the tribes of the earth will mourn, and they will see the Son of Man coming on the clouds of heaven with power and great glory.